senx/warp10-module-template/README.md

 The `build.gradle` included in this template contains the definition of two Maven publications, `stdjar` and `uberjar` which will publish your extension either as a simple `.jar` with dependencies listed in the accompanying `.pom` file, or as an ûber jar with no external dependencies.

+## Publishing to a maven repository

+The `publish` task will publish the `stdjar` and `uberjar` publications to the declared maven repository (defaults to the local one).

+To use a specific repo, add it to the `publishing` section in the `build.gradle` file.
+The syntax is describe [here](https://docs.gradle.org/current/userguide/publishing_maven.html#publishing_maven:repositories).

+## Publishing on bintray

 The `build.gradle` contains a task to publish the jars on [bintray](), simply execute

 ```